michaelfranzl/SalorHospitality/README.markdown

 Copyright (C) 2010 Michael Franzl

 BillGastro is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

-Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+BillGastro is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with BillGastro.
 If not, see <http://www.gnu.org/licenses/> or the file COPYING.

-Icons and images are copyrighted and may not be used for other projects than BillGastro

 # Getting Started

 BillGastro is a Ruby on Rails 2.3 application.
-It probably runs on other Rails versions too.
+It most probably runs on other Rails versions too.

 1. Get source from github: `git clone git@github.com:michaelfranzl/billgastro.git`
 2. `cd billgastro`
-3. Adapt your database settings: `vim config/database.yml`
+3. Copy your own database settings into `config/database.yml`
 4. Create database: `rake db:create`
 5. Migrate database: `rake db:migrate`
 6. Load seed data to try the application: `rake db:fixtures:load`